bonobonet/bonobonet.github.io/docs/linking.md

 ### Adding the link

-You wil now need to add your **peer's** link block to your configuration.
+You will now need to add your **peer's** link block to your configuration.

 ---